Katikistan/Notes/CompSys - Recap.md

 hop forlæns ikke taget:  -
 ```
 ![[Pasted image 20240115162432.png]]
+## Superskalar
+## Discord

+Hvis depend(Ex, rs1) betyder, at en intruks først kan køre sin Ex en cyklus efter, rs1 blev produeret, hvordan skal produce(Wb, rd) eller produce(Ex, rd) forstås?
+	Som at 'rd' blev produceret i den cycklus hvor instruktionen er i Wb hhv Ex

+Isn't it the Decode step that gets the values from the registers?
+So the Decode step of `bne a5,zero,.L3` should wait for the Memory step of `lbu a5,1(a0)` to finish, and stall one more step?
+	If there is forwarding it would be passed from the Me stage of lbu to the Ex stage of Bne.
+	Yes that sounds right.
+Decode doesn't really have any dependencies other than that phase being available.
+Eg. in simple one-way pipeline, it would only stall if another instruction is in that phase, or in x-way, it would only stall if x other instructions were currently in that phase
 # Networking
 c1=send p1 : c1 send packet 1
 c3=rec ak0+send p3: c3 recieve and acknowledge s0 (server packet 0)  + send packet 3 (client to server)